afterpay/sdk-ios/README.md

 )
 ```

 An express checkout can make use of callbacks and options to provide a richer checkout experience.
-For more information on express checkout please check the [api reference][express-checkout]
+For more information on express checkout please check the [API reference][express-checkout]

 ```swift
 Afterpay.presentCheckoutV2Modally(